-The 3 Key Differences Between Karting And Racing Gloves
+The 3 Key Differences Between Karting & Racing Gloves

 1. Karting Gloves Are Cheaper Than Racing Gloves

-Whilst browsing through different websites that sell karting and racing gear, the first thing you have most likely noticed is that karting gloves (and karting gear in general) are a bit cheaper than their racing equivalents.
+While browsing through different websites that sell karting and racing gear, the first thing you will most likely notice is that karting gloves (and other bits of karting gear in general) are a bit cheaper than their racing equivalents.

-This is because of various reasons, but mainly because karting is meant to be a much cheaper entry into motorsport, and therefore the racewear has to be cheaper than the racewear used for cars.
+There are various reasons for this, but it’s mainly because karting is (meant to be) a much cheaper way to get into motorsport, and therefore the racewear has to be cheaper than the racewear used for cars.
 More specifically focused on gloves, most karting leagues do not require high-quality fire-retardant gloves, which also keeps their price down (more on that in a moment).

-Being cheaper than racewear for cars allows people to more affordably get into karting and the world of racing.
+Being cheaper than racewear for cars makes it easier and more affordable to get into karting and the world of racing.
 Karting gloves are also available in smaller sizes to accommodate kids, which is vital as a large part of the karting market is younger kids looking to get their first taste of motorsport.

 2. Karting Gloves Are Not Fire Retardant

 Unlike racing gloves, karting gloves do not need to be fire retardant.
 This is because karts are much smaller, and they are open.
 This means that there is less risk of a fire related incident in a small space, unlike in a race car.

-Racing gloves are made from Nomex, which is a fire-protective material.
-The higher risks of breakout fires in cars makes this a requirement.
-Karting gloves will often also be a little bit thinner than racing gloves.
+Racing gloves are made from Nomex, which is a fire-retardant material.
+The higher risks of fires in cars (primarily during crashes) makes this a requirement.
+Karting gloves will also often be a little bit thinner than racing gloves.
 This allows the driver to get a better feeling of their steering feedback through the gloves.

 Some karting gloves are designed specifically for wet weather racing, which is not something you find in racing gloves.
 Due to the nature of karts, driving in rainy weather means that everything gets soaking wet.
 Having wet-weather gloves keeps the moisture out a little bit, but it also allows you to grip the steering wheel better in the wet.

 Despite not being fire resistant like their racing counterparts, karting gloves often feature extra padding on potential contact points such as the palms and the knuckles.
-Karting drivers are very much exposed to physical contact when it comes to their body and especially their hands, so adding this extra bit of padding in is a good safety measure.
+Karting drivers are very much exposed to physical contact when it comes to their body and especially their hands, so adding this extra bit of padding is a good safety measure too.

 3. Karting Gloves Do Not Need To Be Homologated

-Due to this, various different types of gloves can be allowed to be used in karting, giving drivers the freedom to find gloves that work for them and keep them comfortable while driving.
-Having a lack of specific requirements also keeps the cost of karting gloves as low as possible, tying in with the first point about karting gloves being cheaper than racing gloves.
+As a result, various different types of gloves can be used in karting, giving drivers the freedom to find gloves that work for them and keep them comfortable while driving.
+Having a lack of specific requirements also keeps the cost of karting gloves as low as possible, tying in with the first point about karting gloves being generally cheaper than racing gloves.

 Comfort is the most important factor you need to consider when it comes to choosing your karting gloves.
-Having a good grip on the steering wheel will of course be more comfortable on your hands for longer periods of time, but it will also give you a better feeling as to what the kart is doing on track.
-This will be helpful when it comes to finding the right set up for your kart.
+Having a good grip on the steering wheel will of course be more comfortable on your hands for longer periods of time, but it will also give you a better feeling of what the kart is doing on track.
+This is helpful when it comes to finding the right setup for your kart.

-Getting the size of your gloves right can be tricky, especially if you are buying them online and won’t be able to test them out before buying them.
+Getting the right size of gloves can be tricky, especially if you are buying them online and you won’t be able to test them out first.
 The correct way to measure your glove size is to measure the width of your hand when facing palm up.
 Or you can close your hand into a fist and measure across the knuckles of your four fingers (thumb excluded).

 Many places will either have their sizes measured in inches or centimetres, but this is easy to convert online.
 Each brand will have different sizes though.
-For example, an Alpinestars medium might be a Sparco small, so always make sure you check the measurements before buying gloves.
+For example, an Alpinestars medium might be the same as a Sparco small, so always make sure you check the measurements before buying gloves.

 The important part is that your fingertips fit nicely into the gloves’ fingertips.
-Do not allow for excess fabric there, as this means the gloves are too big, and will likely become uncomfortable and affect your grip on the steering wheel.
+Make sure there is no excess fabric there, as this means the gloves are too big, and they will likely become uncomfortable and affect your grip on the steering wheel.

-This is a slightly less known brand than the previous two, however just as good, and they have just as much variety in their glove designs and colors as Sparco.
+OMP may be a slightly less well known brand than the previous two, but they’re just as good, and they have about as much variety in their glove designs and colors as Sparco.
 Their prices are also similar to Sparco, so here it is more a case of personal preference or brand loyalty.

-Adidas motorsport gear is still relatively new on the market.
-They have a much smaller variety of gloves and are designed as you would expect from Adidas (with a ‘certain’ number of stripes featuring prominently in the design).
-They are also more expensive than the rest of the brands, but come with some brand recognition for people outside of motorsport.
+Adidas motorsport gear is still relatively new in the karting market.
+They have a much smaller variety of gloves and are designed as you would expect from Adidas (with a certain number of stripes featuring prominently in the design!).
+They are also more expensive than the rest of the brands, but they may be worth considering if you like the brand.